HVPA/Portal/installnotes.md

 Use the DJANGO administrator to assist adding new data you will need to use both the Portal’s administrator and the SiteConf to complete this process.

 Start with Portal administrator
-Using a web browser, go to your portal’s URL with /admin/ at the end of the url E.g. http://xx.xx.xx.xx/admin/
+**!
+Using a web browser, go to your portal’s URL with /admin/ at the end of the url** E.g. http://xx.xx.xx.xx/admin/

-Login with your administrator user name and password for the Portal site Under Hvp > Organisations, click ‘+Add’, and paste the hash code in the text box.
-Click ‘Save’ Click Home under breadcrumbs to return
+Login with your administrator user name and password for the Portal site

+Under Hvp > Organisations, click ‘+Add’, and paste the hash code in the text box.
+Click ‘Save’

+Click Home under breadcrumbs to return

 Under Hvp > Lab details, click ‘+Add’

-> Here we enter the details of this organisation.
+Here we enter the details of this organisation.
 You will need to paste the Hash code here too

 Click Home under breadcrumbs to return

 Under Hvp > Lab contacts, click ‘+add’

-> Here we enter the person who is the main contact for that site
+Here we enter the person who is the main contact for that site

 You can also use this administrator to update details for these labs as they change.

 Next, we set the SiteConf

-Using a web browser, go to your portal’s URL with /siteconf/admin/ at the end of the url E.g. http://xx.xx.xx.xx/siteconf/admin/
+**!
+Using a web browser, go to your portal’s URL with /siteconf/admin/ at the end of the url**

+E.g. http://xx.xx.xx.xx/siteconf/admin/

-Login with your administrator user name and password for the SiteConf site Under Orgsite > Org sites, click ‘+Add’
+Login with your administrator user name and password for the SiteConf site

+Under Orgsite > Org sites, click ‘+Add’

-> Here we enter the hash code again and the ID of the Organisation ID from Portal Click Home under breadcrumbs to return
+Here we enter the hash code again and the ID of the Organisation ID from Portal

+Click Home under breadcrumbs to return

 Under Upload > Uploads, click ‘+Add’

-> Here we initialise the details for a plugin the lab will receive from the exporter.
-A brief explanation of the fields are as
+Here we initialise the details for a plugin the lab will receive from the exporter.
+A brief explanation of the fields are as follows:
-follows:

 >   Name: Name of this plugin for this site